tamberg/pi-etherpad/README.md

 - Visit http://raspberrypi.local:9001

-> Note: your computer has to be in the same Wi-Fi network (or LAN)
+> Note: Your computer has to be in the same Wi-Fi network.

 # Maker your own
 ## Get the hardware